This blog may contain affiliate links. Read our disclosure policy for more info.

 This is one of the most important parts of your trip, and in Banff, the selection can be overwhelming and expensive.
 There are lots of different areas to consider when it comes to deciding where to stay in Banff National Park.
 There are also plenty of great hotels in Banff town to consider.
 Below are some amazing hotels we recommend:

-I still suggest booking a place ASAP!
+For this reason, I highly suggest booking a place ASAP!
 Using Booking.com is great too because lots of hotels offer free cancellation so just lock in a place (or two) for now and make the final decision later!

 Parks Canada Pass Quick Info